albertz/commandergenius/readme.txt

 To compile your own app, put your app sources into project/jni/application dir, and change symlink "src" to point to your app, then launch script ChangeAppSettings.sh - it will ask few questions and modify some Java code.
+You may take AndroidAppSettings.cfg file from some other application to get some sane defaults.
 The C++ files shall have .cpp extension to be compiled, rename them if necessary.
 Also you can replace icon image at project/res/drawable/icon.png.
 Then you can launch build.sh.